MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, next major update.
+Added in Windows 10, version 1803.
 Specifies the maximum foreground download bandwidth that Delivery Optimization uses during and outside business hours across all concurrent download activities as a percentage of available download bandwidth.

 Note that downloads from LAN peers will not be throttled even when this policy is set.